22CodePathOrg/BobaApp/README.md

 User get to see a dashboard with trending today items.
 Maintain the user ratings for drinks.
-User data should be persisted in Parse. adding filters for cheap, favourite and top rated for drinks.
+User data should be persisted in Parse.
+Adding filters for cheap, favourite and top rated for drinks.
 Logout securely and maintain user profile

 **Optional Nice-to-have Stories**